RedDude/ArcherLoader/README.md

 * Drop Hat, on Right stick to the Right while Idle (Or L key)
 * Kill yourself, on Right stick to the Left while Aim an arrow (Or K key)

+Check how to create your custom archer [here](https://github.com/RedDude/ArcherLoader/wiki)

 ## Install
 <details><summary><b>Instructions</b></summary>